 Unfortunately, the true secret to Damascus steel was lost to time in the early 1900's.
-It is unclear why but 2 theories suggest it was the loss of supply of the wootz steel, others believe the technique for forging the steel was lost as it was a tightly held trade secret for specialized blacksmiths, unlike Mokume which managed to be saved and passed down.
+It is unclear why but 2 theories suggest it was the loss of supply of the wootz steel, others believe the technique for forging the steel was lost as it was a tightly held trade secret for specialized blacksmiths.
+Unlike Mokume which techniques were saved and passed down.
 Some have tried to replicate this technique and come close but the secret is gone…

 19th Century photo of Damascus sword makers

 Today the term Damascus steel is often used when referencing a “water pattern” steel but it is technically wrong although commonly understood and accepted.
-A more accurate description of this steel is “pattern welding”.
-The pattern welding process has also been used for centuries by Europeans, Vikings, and most famously by the Japanese Samurai and their katana.
+A more accurate description of this type of steel is “pattern welding”.
+The pattern welding process has also been used for centuries by Europeans, Vikings, and most famously by the Japanese Samurai and the forging of their katana.

 Late 15th century Japanese samurai sword

 In this process, individual blanks of different steel types are welded together in alternating layers.
-The material is heated and compressed or hammered to fuse the layers, the material can be folded and the pattern can be manipulated by twisting and applying pinpoint pressure to break up the layers.
+The material is heated, compressed and hammered to fuse the layers, the material can be folded and the pattern can be manipulated by twisting and applying pinpoint pressure to break up the layers.

 Although modern steel manufacturing has vastly exceeded Damascus steel characteristics and capabilities, the material remains a true mystical legend...